wp-plugins/fetch-tweets/readme.txt

 * **Search Results** - by specifying the search keyword, the results can be fetched.
 * **Widget** - tweets can be displayed in the widget that the plugin provides.
 * **Shortcode** - with the shortcode, the fetched tweets can be displayed in posts and pages.
+* **Mashups** - you can get the combined results from multiple users or by tag.
 * **PHP Code** - with the PHP function, the fetched tweets can be embeded in the templates.
-* **Custom Templates** - the user can change how the results get shown by modifying/creating the template file.
+* **Custom Templates** - you can change the design by modifying/creating the template file.
 * **Background Cache Renewal** - it renews the caches in the background so it will prevent the page load from suddenly getting stuck for fetching external sources.

 == Installation ==